 Nevertheless I cannot in good conscience suggest this approach.
 The toll must be enormous, and most people could not do this without relational issues affecting their families.

-Method 4: A niche that pays
+4. A niche that pays

 After my previous post on wealth in mental health, I heard from a rare therapist who shared his way of making a good income.
-(See “Wealth in Mental Health: Why isn’t there more?“for the first post.)
+(See “Wealth in Mental Health: Why isn’t there more?” for the first post.)
 In short, he uses his clinical gifts and applies them in a niche area that pays well.
 He found a clientele that can afford to pay out of pocket.
 No insurance with limited concerns about collections.

 Others have created that niche by working with couples, eating disorders, hoarding, etc. Just about any area can work if you build the skills and develop the credentials that convince people that you are “The One” they need to see.
 Demand is the name of the game here.
-(Read more on creating demand in this post: “The benefits of creating demand in your community” and then “Creating demand for your services“.)

 George Anderson is 80 years old and found his niche in California.
 George went to Harvard so started with a degree that stood apart.
 And then he found his niche—working with physicians on anger management.
 He calls his approach the Anderson & Anderson Disruptive Physicians / Executive Coaching/Anger Management Program™.
 You can learn more by clicking on the link.
 George states that he continues to make more income than most psychiatrists.
 No small trick.
 Here is one of George’s stories: